machinat/sociably/website/docs/reactive-programming.md

 ### Filter a Stream

-`filter(predicator)` operator filter the stream like `Array.filter`.
+`filter(predicator)` operator filters the stream like `Array.filter`.

 It takes a predicator function with `(eventContext) => boolean` type.
-The event is passed to next stream only when the predicator return `true`.
+The event is passed to the next stream only when the predicator returnstrue`.

 We can use it to extract a fraction of events so they can be handled separately.
 For example: